gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 And there we go!
 A working (albeit quite simple still) blog!

 Try playing more with the site.
-Try adding some more markdown files.
+Try adding some more Markdown files.
 Explore querying other data from the `MarkdownRemark` nodes and adding them to the frontpage or blog posts pages.